20akshay00/godot-wii-input/docs/classes/class_gdwiimote.rst

 - 0: ``CalibrationMode::Manual`` - No auto-calibration.
 This is the default.

-- 1: ``CalibrationMode::Stillness`` - CalibrationMode::Stillnes
+- 1: ``CalibrationMode::Stillness`` - Automatically try to detect when the controller is being held still and update the calibration offset accordingly.

 - 2: ``CalibrationMode::SensorFusion`` - Calculate an angular velocity from changes in the gravity direction as detected by the accelerometer.
+If these are steady enough, use them to make corrections to the calibration offset.
+This will only apply to relevant axes.

-Check `{GamepadMotionHelpers' documentation} <{https://github.com/JibbSmart/GamepadMotionHelpers}>`__ for more information
+Check `GamepadMotionHelpers' documentation <{https://github.com/JibbSmart/GamepadMotionHelpers}>`__ for more information

 .. rst-class:: classref-item-separator